SanyaSemenov/angular-kladr/README.md

 # angular-kladr
-npm package for better experience of using kladr api service
+Angular 4+ package for better experience using kladr api service